dotnet/docs/docs/core/install/macos.md

 Beginning with macOS Catalina (version 10.15), all software built after June 1, 2019 that is distributed with Developer ID, must be notarized.
 This requirement applies to the .NET runtime, .NET SDK, and software created with .NET.

-The installers for .NET (both runtime and SDK) 5.0 and .NET Core 3.1, 3.0, and 2.1, have been notarized since February 18, 2020.
+The runtime and SDK installers for .NET 5.0 and .NET Core 3.1, 3.0, and 2.1, have been notarized since February 18, 2020.
 Prior released versions aren't notarized.
 If you run a non-notarized app, you'll see an error similar to the following image:

 ![macOS Catalina notarization alert](media/dependencies/macos-notarized-pkg-warning.png)